Rockets rally past Spurs for 109-107 victory - WHIZ News

 The game was tied with 2 1/2 minutes remaining when Houston’s P.J.
 Tucker hit a 3-pointer from the corner.
 A layup by Rudy Gay got the Spurs within one with just under a minute left before Harden missed a 3 on the other end.

-A 3-pointer by Bryn Forbes rolled on the rim before bouncing out with about 20 seconds to go, and Harden made two free throws to extend the lead to 109-106 with 16.2 seconds left.
+A 3-pointer by Bryn Forbes rolled on the rim before bouncing out, and Harden made two free throws to extend the lead to 109-106 with 16.2 seconds left.

 Forbes missed another 3 with 10 seconds left, but the Spurs got the ball back when Clint Capela knocked the the ball out of bounds while fighting for a rebound.
 The Rockets then intentionally fouled two times, and Derrick White made a free throw before purposely missing the second one with 2.7 seconds left.
 But Westbrook grabbed the rebound to secure the win.